dreger/audaciousfox.net/content/linked/tweaked-trending-topics.md

 date: 2017-01-26T20:40:09-05:00
 ---

-Laura Sydell, NPR, reporting on Facebook’s recent change to its Trending topics algorithm:
+Laura Sydell, _NPR_, reporting on Facebook’s recent change to its Trending topics algorithm:

 > As of Wednesday, the company has once again changed its trending algorithms.
 Personal preferences are now out of the equation.
 "Facebook will no longer be personalized based on someone's interests," Facebook says in a press release.
 "Everyone in the same region will see the same topics."
 For now, a region is considered a country, so everyone in the U.S. should see the same topics.